 NF ad.jpeg

-For the pads they will from this point on hereby be known as, New Freedom and for the mini-tampons they will be packaged in a sexy flip-top box and shall bear the moniker, “Lillettes” (adapted from the little people in Gulliver’s Travels”.
-Once again we were the toast of the town!
+For the pads, they will, from this point on, be known as New Freedom and for the mini-tampons, they will be packaged in a sexy flip-top box and shall bear the moniker “Lillettes” (adapted from the little people in Gulliver’s Travels).
+Once again, we were the toast of the town!

 Gulliver.jpeg